 The colors in this quinoa salad will add a festive note to a holiday meal—and it can be prepared in advance so the cooks can devote last-minute preparations to the main course.
 Quinoa, native to the Andes Mountains, is related to the weed lambs quarters and has been part of the diet of the people who live on the mountain plateaus of Peru, Bolivia, Ecuador, and Chile for five thousand years.
-Quinoa is a highly nutritious food with protein that’s superior to other more common cereal grains.
-Best of all, quinoa has a nutty, earthy taste.
-A vinaigrette made with a medium extra-virgin olive oil and sherry vinegar complements the nutty quinoa and pistachios.–Fran Gage
+Quinoa is a highly nutritious food with protein that’s superior to other more common cereal grains.–Fran Gage

 LC Beige But Not Bland Note